 - Endangering, threatening or causing physical harm to any person.

 - Attempted or actual theft of University property.

 - Disruption or obstruction of teaching, research, administration, or other University activities.

 - Harassment, whether it be physical, verbal, graphic, or written, based on race, sex, color, ethnic or national origin, religion, age, sexual orientation, or disability.
 Also, unwelcome sexual advances, requests for sexual favors, and other forms of such verbal or physical conduct may constitute harassment.

 - Cheating, plagiarism, or other forms of academic dishonesty, including aiding another student in an act of academic dishonesty.

 Student Disciplinary Procedures

-If any individual in the has reason to believe a student has engaged in prohibited behavior, that individual may present a written notice to the Academic Dean.
+If any individual in the has reason to believe a student has engaged in prohibited behavior, that individual may present a written notice to the Chief Academic Officer.
 The student will be notified of the charges as soon as possible by mail or hand-delivered message.
 The University will begin an investigation of the facts, and the student will have the opportunity to present, in writing or verbally, all pertinent evidence pertaining to the alleged misconduct.

-If the Academic Dean feels a breach of the Student Code of Conduct has not occurred, the charge will be dismissed, and the student will be notified of the dismissal in writing.
+If the Chief Academic Officer feels a breach of the Student Code of Conduct has not occurred, the charge will be dismissed, and the student will be notified of the dismissal in writing.
 A written notice of the dismissal shall be placed in a file pertaining to the incident, and the matter will be considered closed.